jamespfennell/hoard/tests/README.md

     go test ./tests --hoard-cmd "go run cmd/hoard.go" --hoard-working-dir=$PWD

-Note that this is very slow as `go run` is invoked for every single API interaction.
+Note that this is very slow as `go run` is invoked for every single API intertask.
 Finally, to run the tests using the Hoard Docker image:

     go test ./tests